-Monthly benefit is 41,720 yen (\$420) for families with one child and 967,215 households are on the roster in March 2008, a 3.85 times increase since 1975.
-The government disbursement exceeds 500 billion yen and is The financing of increasing.
-"Subsidy for Fatherless the Children" is becoming a heavy financial burden for the government.
+Monthly benefit is 41,720 yen (\$420) for families with one child and 1,085,552 households are on the roster in March 2012, a 4 times increase since 1975.
+The government disbursement exceeds 500 billion yen and is increasing.
+The financing of the "Subsidy for Fatherless Children" is becoming a heavy financial burden for the government.